 Volume of high-speed fixed broadband network subscriptions continues to growThe number of fixed network subscriptions continued its growth in the usual manner during the first half of 2013.
 FTTH subscriptions using optical fibre, Ethernet subscriptions and cable television network broadband subscriptions became more popular, which is why the total volume of fixed broadband subscriptions continued its slow growth.
 Also, the nominal connection speeds increased since as many as 63% of fixed subscriptions had been sold at a speed of 10 Mbps.
 About 13% of the subscriptions reached 100 Mbps.

 Description of indicator

 The minimum speed of a broadband subscription from the network to the user is 144 kbit/s.
+Slower data transfer subscriptions than this are practically no longer available in Finland.
+The broadband subscription volume contains both consumer and corporate subscriptions.
 The number of subscriptions includes both prepaid subscriptions, which are paid for in advance, and postpaid subscriptions, which are paid afterwards, and which form the majority of the subscription volume.
-The broadband subscription volume contains both consumer and corporate subscriptions.

 Broadband subscriptions can be divided into subscriptions implemented by means of the fixed network and mobile network subscriptions.
 These categories can be further divided into different implementation techniques, which enable, among others, data transfer speeds that differ from each other.